p0186797/3u-conditionals/README.md

 ```

 ---
 Create a file called **email.py** and upload it to this repository.
 In that file write a program that takes in an email address and checks to see if it is a valid pdsb staff email.
-PDSB staff emails are either in the form p0######@pdsb.net or p00######@pdsb.net where # represents a single digit number.
+PDSB staff emails are either in the form p0######@pdsb.net or p00######@pdsb.net where ###### represents a 6 digit employee number.
+The employee number cannot start with 0.
 If it is a valid saff email, output 'valid staff email'.
 If it is not a valid staff email, output 'not a valid staff email'.

 **Sample Input 1**